Lab Members

 Dr. Orna Issler earned her BA in Biology and Psychology from Tel-Aviv University in Israel, and her MSc and PhD from the Weizmann Institute of Science in Israel from the Department of Neurobiology.
 During her graduate work in the laboratory of Alon Chen, she studied microRNAs in stress, anxiety, and depression.
 For her post-doctoral training, she joined the Icahn School of Medicine at Mount Sinai, in the Neuroscience department in the laboratory of Eric Nestler.
 There she expanded her interests to studying the role of long noncoding RNAs in mood disorders, focusing on sex-specific targets.
 For her research, Dr. Issler won multiple awards, including the ISPG Gershon Paper of the Year Award, the Leon Levy Fellowship, and the NARSAD Young Investigator Award.
 Collectively, Dr. Issler's expertise is in studying the role of noncoding RNAs in neuroscience, combining genome-wide assays and gene-to-behavior approaches to achieve real translational impact.

-Apolline Savarit earned her BS in Biology from the Université of Bordeaux in France, and her MS in Neuroscience from the Aix-Marseille Université in France.
+Apolline Savarit earned her BS in Biology from the Université of Bordeaux, and her MS in Neuroscience from the Aix-Marseille Université in France.
 During her internship at the Laboratoire de Neurosciences Cognitives (Aix-Marseille Université), in collaboration with Boarding Ring, she studied the effectiveness of the Seenetic VR® in alleviating motion sickness.
 For her second graduate internship, she joined the laboratory of Jack Tsao in the Department of Neurology of NYU Langone Health to study phantom phenomena, particularly in spinal cord-injured patients.
 She pursued in the same laboratory as an Assistant Research Scientist and is now excited to be our lab manager.

 Juliette Yang is in her second year at NYU earning a BS in Neural Science and a minor in Math and Computer Science.
 As a high school student, she volunteered as a counselor for a national teen hotline, dealing with issues from breakups to suicide.
 She is excited to combine her passions of science and mental health and is grateful to be expanding her education in the Issler Lab.